awsdocs/aws-control-tower-guide/doc_source/automated-provisioning-walkthrough.md

 **Note**
 You also can use this approach for automating account updates, by calling the [https://docs.aws.amazon.com/servicecatalog/latest/dg/API_UpdateProvisionedProduct.html](https://docs.aws.amazon.com/servicecatalog/latest/dg/API_UpdateProvisionedProduct.html) API of AWS Service Catalog for each account\.
 You can write a script to update the accounts, one by one\.

-Here is a sample template you can use to help configure your automation administration role in the master account\.
+Here is a sample template you can use to help configure your automation administration role in the management account\.

 ```
 AWSTemplateFormatVersion: 2010-09-09